Council Tax Reduction - how to apply

-Once you have applied for CTR, you may be asked to provide evidence to support your application.
-For example, you may be asked to provide evidence of your income and savings.
+Once you have applied for CTR, you might be asked to provide evidence to support your application.
+For example, you might be asked to provide evidence of your income and savings.
 If you can't answer all the questions on a form or provide all the evidence you're asked for, you can put down 'information/evidence to follow'.

 If you're asked to provide additional evidence to support your application, you should normally provide this within one month.
 If this isn't possible, for example, because you are ill, you should ask for the one month period to be extended.

 How will you be notified of the local authority's decision?